-Earthworks is a full program of the Capuchin Soup Kitchen, established in 1998 by a Capuchin friar employed by the kitchen.
-Our offices are located on site of the Meldrum Street Kitchen and the majority of our produce goes into meals at the kitchen.
+Earthworks is a full program of the Capuchin Soup Kitchen, established in 1998 by a Capuchin friar.
+Our offices are located on the site of the Capuchin Soup Kitchen at 1264 Meldrum Street and the majority of our produce goes into meals at the kitchen.
 We see the Soup Kitchen as being one of our primary communities and we are continually striving to meet the needs of and engage Soup Kitchen guests in our work for a just food system.
-The Soup Kitchen hosts a variety of other programs, including a drug treatment center, Youth Tours & field trip opportunities and much more.
-Please ask us or visit the Capuchin Soup Kitchen’s homepage at www.cskdetroit.org for more information on the activities of the Soup Kitchen.
+The Soup Kitchen hosts a variety of other programs.
+Please ask us or visit the Capuchin Soup Kitchen’s homepage at www.cskdetroit.org for more information on the programs of the Soup Kitchen.

 Do you ever pray in the gardens?

 One of the wonderful things about being in the garden is its hard not to feel a connection to something, be that a higher power, the natural world, or just yourself.
 Many people find that slowing down and working together is deeply rewarding and rejuvenating.
 While this might nor be formal prayer, one volunteer once pointed out: "everything we do here is prayer."
 We do host our garden blessings twice a year which incorporates a prayer service lead by our chaplain.
 For exact dates please contact us.

 Where can I buy produce from Earthworks?